How Long Does It Take To Get A Survey?

 Whence you get the report back, you will have to decide whether you want to move forward with purchasing the property.
 You should note that you are not legally bound to purchase the property till the exchanging of contracts.

-It is also normal for a conveyancer, in some cases, to recommend you to see a specialist if there is some concern with a particular part of the property.
+It is also normal for a surveyor, in some cases, to recommend you to see a specialist if there is some concern with a particular part of the property.

 Please note that the information provided on this page: